Code-Institute-Submissions/the-shamans-cat/README.md

 *   How the user uses the navigation and the contact form are described in the point above.
 *   When the user arrives at the Home page, the title of the section below the hero-image is set to show just above the fold on most devices; the title is 'What is Shamanic Energy Healing?' so the user can immediately scroll down and read more about this.
     *    The user can choose to watch the three videos on the page which explain modern shamanism.
-The user can click on red arrow on the video to start watching, they can also choose to use the YouTube controls within the embedded video i.e. stop/start, pause, control the sound, or view in full-screen mode.
+The user can click on the red arrow on the video to start watching, they can also choose to use the YouTube controls within the embedded video i.e. stop/start, pause, control the sound, or view in full-screen mode.
-    *   The text is broken into smaller sections using Bootstrap collapse the 'Read more/less' buttons. which work allow the user to reveal/cover-up additional text.
+    *   The text is broken into smaller sections using Bootstrap collapse the 'Read more/less' buttons, which work allowing the user to reveal/cover-up additional text.
  *   One of the pages is called Shamanic-Healing so the user can navigate straight to this page.
 The hero image area on this page contains text describing the page - 'Healing systems and processes use.'
 So the user can scroll down the page to find out more.
         *  As the user scrolls down the page, there is a video explaining some of the techniques used during a session.
 The video has the same YouTube features as described above.
         *   The Healing Processes section is laid out using Bootstrap cards and modals, so when the user selects a healing process they wish to learn more about they click on the 'Read More' button at the bottom of the card and it opens a modal containing more text relating to this process.
 The modal can be closed either by clicking on the cross in the top-right-hand corner of the modal, or by clicking on the close button at the base of the modal text.